 Interactions between your drugs

-A total of 54 drugs (447 brand and generic names) are known to interact with carbenicillin.
+A total of 63 drugs are known to interact with carbenicillin.

 - Carbenicillin is in the drug class antipseudomonal penicillins.

 - Carbenicillin is used to treat the following conditions:

 - Piperacillin is a member of the drug class antipseudomonal penicillins.

 - Piperacillin is used to treat the following conditions: